Skip to Content

 Furthermore, the player that receives the ball after the flare screen has the option to shoot a jump shot, particularly from three-point range, or pass the ball to the player who slipped to the basket.

-To start the action, 3 receives the ball from 1 and afterwards, 3 dribbles toward the left slot area.
-As that happens, 1 cuts away to the right slot area near the wing via a flare screen set by 2.
+From there, to start the action, 3 receives the ball from 1 and afterwards, 3 dribbles toward the left slot area between the top and left side wing.
+As that happens, 1 cuts away to the right slot area between the top and right side wing via a flare screen set by 2.

-Following that, 1 receives the ball from 3 and at the same time, 2 slips to the basket while 4 fills the right side wing area.
+Following that, 1 receives the ball from 3 and at the same time, 2 slips to the basket while 4 lifts up towards the right side wing area.

-From there, 1 could take the open three-point jump shot or 2 could receive the ball and score near the basket via a low post move, layup, or dunk.
+From there, 1 could take the open three-point shot or 2 could receive the ball and score near the basket.

 If 2 does not receive the ball from 1, then 2 could continue the cut towards the right side corner.